nboldhq/docs/src/api/webhooks.md

 ```

 ### User-Agent
-The User-Agent for the requests will have the prefix `SalesTim-Webhook/` and include the SalesTim current version number.
+The User-Agent for the requests will have the prefix `nBold-Webhook/` and include the nBold current version number.
-For instance `SalesTim-Webhook/2.1.193`
+For instance `nBold-Webhook/2.1.193`

 ## Supported Events
 Here are sample payloads for each supported event.